 John Carroll 1735-1815

 Carroll was held in high esteem by many important leaders of his time, including George Washington and Thomas Jefferson.
-He was well respected among them, and his opinion was valued and influential.
+He was well-respected among them, and his opinion was valued and influential.
 John Carroll began the American custom of public prayer for governmental leaders, and drafted a now famous prayer for national leaders in 1791.
-He was particularly close to George Washington, and when Washington died in 1799 Carroll delivered a fine tribute to his friend and fellow patriot.
+He was particularly close to George Washington, and when the president died in 1799, Carroll delivered a fine tribute to his friend and fellow patriot.
 This speech is considered one of the finest ever composed about the nation’s first president.

 On Sunday, April 28, 1968, John Cardinal Krol formally blessed both Archbishop John Carroll High School for Boys and Archbishop John Carroll High School for Girls.
 Planned in a co-institutional style, these schools were joined into one co-educational high school in 1986.
 Our school mascot is the Patriot, in honor of all Carroll did to assist the Founding Fathers in achieving American independence and initiating a democratic form of government in the former British colonies.
 Since that day of blessing in 1968, the school has continued to provide quality Catholic education in the tradition established by John Carroll, whose name we bear.